 This leads me to a second question, which is the nature of the outcome variable of FSGS recurrence.
 Looking at the K-M curves, you notice a sharp drop early in the time period, followed by a gradual leveling off of the curves, but they still continue to show additional recurrences of FSGS several years after transplant.
 I wonder if these latter recurrences are more of a secondary FSGS recurrence, or a different type of recurrence than the aggressive recurrence that usually, in my experience, happens immediately after transplant or certainly in the first 6 months.
 That is, is a recurrence of FSGS diagnosed 5 years after transplant the type of FSGS recurrence the authors are seeking to predict?
 To select for this specific outcome (early, aggressive FSGS recurrence), an outcome of FSGS recurrence by 6 months (which all of the patients are stated to have at least 6 months follow up), may be more appropriate.
 Also, I think this is the first follow-up data point in the UNOS data set.
 This would lend itself more to a logistic regression type analysis as well, as all patients would be evaluated at 6 months follow up.
 Finally, identifying this type of recurrence (early) is usually the main clinical concern.

 Thank you for the helpful comment.
 We agree that there may indeed be clinically relevant biologic differences between recurrence that occurs early in the course—as is classically seen with recurrent FSGS—and that which occurs later.
 We performed a sensitivity analysis to examine recurrence at one year.
 In this analysis, many of the same HLA which were associated with increased or decreased risk of recurrence (including HLA B13, DR7, DR52, DR53, and DQ2) were identified (Page 9, Paragraph 2) suggesting that the associations hold true for early recurrence.
 Additionally, we have modified the discussion to note this association and highlight the clinical importance of early recurrence (Page 13, Paragraph 1).
-We chose 1 year as opposed to 6 months in order to capture those individuals who may not have had their recurrence reported exactly at the 6 month timepoint or lacked a 6 month entry.
+We chose 1 year as opposed to 6 months in order to capture those individuals who may not have had their recurrence reported exactly at the 6 month timepoint.

 Results